logicly-au/docs.pmhc-mds.com/third-party-developers.rst

 The :ref:`data-specifications` documentation site defines what data items are collected in the PMHC MDS, what file formats are accepted for upload and associated reporting requirements.

+For software developers wanting to automate their toolset the  :ref:`download_specification_files` are provided.

 PMHC MDS APIs
 -------------